Does Public Accountability Actually Work? The Surprising Truth

 Double the success rate.
 Not from announcing a goal once, but from reporting on it repeatedly to a specific person.

-American Society for Training & Development (ASTD) data pushes this even further.
+American Society for Training and Development (ASTD) data pushes this even further.
 Committing to another person gives you a 65% chance of completing a goal.
 Add scheduled, ongoing accountability appointments, and that number jumps to 95%.

 | Public Announcement | Structured Accountability | |